-Patch kits are typically used to seal up larger tears and holes in your pool liner.
+Pool liner patch kits are typically used to seal up larger tears and holes in your pool liner.
 They also provide a more long-term solution versus the waterproof tapes and the peel-and-stick patches.

 Patch kits usually come with larger vinyl sheets and a special adhesive that seals the vinyl underwater.
 Patch kit colors can be found in blue or clear to match your liner.